Qitmeer/Economic-model/Version_en/Economics_of_Qitmeer_Umayyad_Network_1.0.md

 ### 3.1 Release Amount

-At the initial stage of the Umayyad network launch, a one-time Genesis generation of about 24% of Meer will be used mainly for mapping redemption for Mecca and Medina network holders, and team incentives.
-Since Qitmeer is a PoW-based consensus network and the Umayyad network uses a new ASIC-friendly mining algorithm, we need to mitigate the one-time impact of this 24% Genesis volume on the market in order to ensure the stable growth of miners, considering the stability of the Umayyad Network, so we will adopt a linear release process for this part of the Genesis balance.
+At the initial stage of the Umayyad Network launch, a one-time Genesis generation of about 24% of Meer will be used mainly for mapping redemption for Mecca and Medina Network holders, and team incentives.
+Since Qitmeer is a PoW-based consensus network and the Umayyad Network uses a new ASIC-friendly mining algorithm, we need to mitigate the one-time impact of this 24% Genesis amount on the market in order to ensure the stable growth of miners, considering the stability of the Umayyad Network, so we will adopt a linear release process for this part of the Genesis balances.
 The maximum amount of linear release is 50518130 meer.

 ### 3.2 Release Rate